Skip to main content

 • Differential Equations (MATH 2700)

 The 39 hour rule states that you must take at least 39 semester hours of upper division courses to graduate.
-Since the Mathematics Major requires only 24 semester hours of MATH courses, this means that you will need to find 15 additional hours of upper division classes.
+Since the Mathematics Major requires between 24 and 27 credit hours of MATH courses, this means that you will need to find 12 to 15 additional hours of upper division classes.
+We encourage you to take mathematics courses beyond the required hours.
+Another way to fulfill this requirement is to complete coursework in another discipline via a minor or a certificate program.

 Experiential Learning Requirement

-3. Serve as a DAE Peer Tutor for the tutoring Center in Milledge Hall. (approved, search "DAE Peer Tutor" on Engage).
+2. Serve as a DAE Peer Tutor for the tutoring Center in Milledge Hall (approved, search "DAE Peer Tutor" on Engage).

 Support us